 Earned Income Only

-A child who has only earned income must file a return only if the total is more than the standard deduction for the year ($6,300 in 2015).
+A child who has only earned income must file a return only if the total is more than the standard deduction for the year ($6,300 in 2016 and 2015).

 Example: William, a 16-year-old dependent child, worked part time on weekends during the school year and full time during the summer.
 He earned $7,000 in wages.
 He did not have any unearned income.
 He must file a tax return because he has earned income only and his total income is more than the standard deduction amount for that year.